Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### CFTMAIN:

-Main Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} task used to schedule transfers.
+Main {{< TransferCFT/axwayvariablesComponentShortName  >}} task used to schedule transfers.
 It controls transfer execution and authorizations.

 <span id="CFTNET"></span>